 - Roses.
 The florals are important in Thandai!
 There's a few ways to add it - edible dried roses, gulkand (rose jam), and rose water.
 I like to add dried roses in the masala, and then rosewater while the milk steeps.
 You can also skip these two in favor of gulkand depending on the ingredients you have available.

-It’s best to use whole ingredients for the ultimate freshness and flavor.
-You’ll need something to grind your ingredients for the masala together.
+It's best to use whole ingredients for the ultimate freshness and flavor.
+You'll need something to grind your ingredients for the masala together.
 Traditionally, a mortar and pestle is used but it can be time consuming.
-You can use a blender, food processor, or a coffee grinder to break everything down into a powder.
+You can use a high-powered blender like Vitamix, food processor, or a coffee grinder to break everything down into a powder.

 Add all the masala ingredients to a blender and pulse it several times until the ingredients start to break down.
 Run the blender for several minutes until you start to see a fine powder, stopping every now and then to scrape down the sides.
 If there are a few chunks, that's totally fine.
 You just want the nuts to begin releasing their oils, stopping before it starts turning into a paste.